NO(H) WHERE LIKE TOKYO

 Noboru Sano

-Noboru Sano is the 60-year-old charismatic actor of the Hosho school of Noh.
-He started his training at the tender age of ten, and made his stage debut at 17.
+The 60-year-old charismatic actor of the Hosho school of Noh.
+Started his training at the tender age of ten, and made his stage debut at 17.
 He strongly believes that the beauty of Noh can transcend both language and cultural barriers and his enthusiasm is very contagious.
 Popular since the 14th century, Noh is the oldest surviving traditional dance theater still performed today and is recognized as a UNESCO Intangible Cultural Heritage.

 Born in Tokyo in 1960, Sano spent much of his early childhood living in different places around Japan, but has lived in Tokyo most of his adult life.
 "I love the cleanliness and efficiency of Tokyo.
 I don't think any other city of a similar scale is so neat and safe," he says.